-Bird has a strong safety program and track record of safely delivering projects, which has resulted in numerous longstanding relationships.
-A greater proportion of our industrial work program is self-performed.
+Bird has a strong safety program and track record of safely delivering projects, which has resulted in numerous long-standing relationships.
+A significant proportion of our industrial work program is self-performed.
 This is primarily driven by our clients in this sector, who consider subcontracting a higher risk activity, particularly as it relates to safety and quality, and as such encourage self-perform capabilities from their core contractors.
-Self-perform operations also provide the opportunity to realize higher margin potential, provided productivity targets can be met or preferably exceeded.
+Self-perform operations also provide the opportunity to realize higher margin potential, provided productivity targets can be met or exceeded.

-The industrial sector and infrastructure sector, described further below, contributed a combined 41% of 2021 revenues (41% in 2020 and 39% in 2019).
+The industrial sector and infrastructure sector, described further below, contributed a combined 42% of 2022 revenues (41% in 2021 and 41% in 2020).
 Historically, in western Canada the Company's industrial work program has been focused on the oil sands where it has secured a reputation as a safe, reliable and cost-effective general contractor.
 Recently, the Company has been leveraging these proven capabilities to develop clients and work programs more broadly.
 As a result, the Company has industrial related projects across the country.